 4.4.
-Distribution Graphs, Plots, and Stories
+Distribution graphs, plots, and stories

 As described in Section 1, the visual notation of Probula tells a story intended to be read by an explanation consumer-someone who presumably does not understand the problem being explained.
 For this end-user, the visual notation is the only aspect of Probula they need ever see.
 However, we have made a point of distinguishing the visual notation of stories in Probula from the formal/textual notations of plots and distribution graphs, which have different intended audiences.
-Plots are created by explanation producers-domain experts who understand the problem to be explained and want to explain it to others.
-A plot is essentially an explanation-producing program while a story is the result of executing that program.
-Distribution graphs are a formal representation of the abstract syntax of stories, and are used mainly by us, as language creators, to define the language of Probula, formally describe the relationship between plots and stories, and discuss the transformation of stories and plots.
-In this subsection we will complete the definitions of plots and distribution graphs, and relate the two by extending the story semantics of operations (see Section 4.2) to plots.
+Plots are created by explanation

-&lt;sup>4Using Theorem 11, users can generate alternative explanations if they are not convinced of this.
-For an example, see Figure 10 in Section 6.7.
+&lt;sup>4 Using Theorem 11, users can generate alternative explanations if they are not convinced of this.
+For an example, see Fig. 10 in Section 6.7.